SonarSource/eslint-plugin-sonarjs/README.md

 ## ESLint and Sonar

-This eslint plugin exposes to ESLint users some of JS/TS rules from Sonar-* products (aka [SonarJS](https://github.com/SonarSource/SonarJS)).
-We tried to extract the rules which are not available in ESLint core or other ESLint plugins to be benefitial for ESLint community.
+This plugin exposes to ESLint users a subset of JS/TS rules from Sonar-* products (aka [SonarJS](https://github.com/SonarSource/SonarJS)).
+We extracted the rules which are not available in ESLint core or other ESLint plugins to be beneficial for ESLint community.

-If you are SonarQube or SonarCloud user we believe it's better to stop using ESLint to have code quality management easier.
-Note that you can install SonarLint IDE plugin (available for VSCode, JetBrains IDEs and Eclipse) connected to your Sonar to sync rules configuration, issue statuses etc.
+If you are a [SonarQube](https://www.sonarqube.org) or [SonarCloud](https://sonarcloud.io) user, we believe it's better to stop using ESLint to have easier code quality management.
+Note that you can install [SonarLint](https://www.sonarlint.org) IDE plugin (available for VSCode, JetBrains IDEs and Eclipse) connected to your SonarQube project to synchronize rules configuration, issue statuses, etc.

 ## Contributing